tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   components (usually by wrapping current component into `View` container) and both padding and margin would do the job - use padding in this case.

+  use padding:

-  so general rule seems to be as follows: add padding to component for spacing only when this component has no its own distinct boundaries (border or background color) - it's some kind of container as a rule.
+  - for spacing only when component has no its own distinct boundaries (border or background color) - it's some kind of container as a rule

+  don't use padding:

-  say, you wouldn't use padding for spacing in `containerStyle` property of a button since it would grow the button instead of adding spacing.
+  - to add spacing via `containerStyle` property of a button since it would grow the button instead
+  - for components with fixed height or width (vertical padding would "eat" component's height and horizontal one would "eat" its width accordingly)

-  also advantage of using padding instead of margin is in better support of the former by simulator built-in inspector - for some reason inspector is better at highlighting padding rather than margin.
+  one advantage of using padding instead of margin is in better support of the former by simulator built-in inspector - for some reason inspector is better at highlighting padding rather than margin.